PlavosVasilis/Api/README.md

 ### About the Repo
-In this repo I will upload many small Angular  Excercises.
+In this repo I will upload many small API Excercises.

 ### About me
 Connect with me on LinkedIn: [https://www.linkedin.com/in/vasilisplavos/](https://www.linkedin.com/in/vasilisplavos/)